drhsqlite/fossil-mirror/skins/README.md

 Each subdirectory under this folder describes a built-in "skin".
-There are three files in each subdirectory for the CSS, the header, and the footer for the skin.
+There are three files in each subdirectory for the CSS, the header, and the footer for that skin.

 To improve an existing built-in skin, simply edit the appropriate files and recompile.